 I knew its pattern of flight from my past observations in the wilds.
-It was a peregrine falcon, and it sat proudly atop the pole, possibly waiting for a pigeon meal to pass by.
+The peregrine sat proudly atop the pole, possibly waiting for a pigeon meal to pass by.

 Come to think of it, there use to be a lot of pigeons in this area.
 But now I don’t find many scrounging for scraps at the Safeway.
 The peregrine is probably controlling their population.

-To see a peregrine in 2009 in this Safeway parking lot led me to think back to the 1970s when I first shopped at this Safeway.
+To see a peregrine in this Safeway parking lot led me to think back to the 1970s when I first shopped at this Safeway.

 At that time, the plight of the peregrine was indeed grim.
 DDT accumulating at the top of the food chain softened their shells, preventing successful hatching.